|

 Export Letter of Credit Advising

-As an Advising Bank, Bangkok Bank will receive your incoming Letter of Credit from your supplier’s Bank’s through our local or overseas Correspondent Banks.
+As an Advising Bank, the bank will receive customer’s incoming Letter of Credit from the customer’s supplier’s bank through the bank’s local or overseas Correspondent Banks.

-At the request of the Issuing Bank or Beneficiary’s and by arrangement, Bangkok Bank may add confirmation whereas our liability as a confirming bank is similar to the Issuing Bank.
+At the request of the Issuing Bank or Beneficiary’s and by arrangement, the bank may add confirmation whereas the bank’s liability as a Confirming Bank is similar to the Issuing Bank.

-However, such confirmation will be solely at Bangkok Bank discretion and the acceptability of the terms and conditions of the Letter of Credit will be at the time the confirmation is added.
+However, such confirmation will be solely at the bank’s discretion and the acceptability of the terms and conditions of the Letter of Credit will be at the time the confirmation is added.

 |